Quantum Dissipation at Conical Intersections of Quasienergies

-\sect{The generic behavior} We start with a bath coupling via $S=\sigma_x$ which represents the generic case in which the Fourier coefficients $S_{\alpha\beta,k}$ with $k\neq 0$ are significant, such that $r$ can be neglected.
+We start with a bath coupling via $S=\sigma_x$ which represents the generic case in which the Fourier coefficients $S_{\alpha\beta,k}$ with $k\neq 0$ dominate, such that $r$ can be neglected.
 As already discussed, upon $\vartheta \to \vartheta+\pi$ the Floquet states \eqref{phi0} and \eqref{phi1} are interchanged.
 Consequently, the transition rates $\Gamma_{01}$ and $\Gamma_{10}$ and, thus, the populations $p_0$ and $p_1$ are interchanged as well, i.e., $p_0$ at an angle $\vartheta$ must be equal to $p_1=1-p_0$ at $\vartheta+\pi$.
-In short, the stationary populations exhibit the duality of the Floquet states, such that $p_0-1/2$ turns out anti-symmetric upon point reflection at the cone tip $(0,A_0)$.
-This implies that qualitatively the populations behave like the mean energies, which is confirmed by the numerical data shown in Fig.~\ref{fig:populationX}(a).
-On a line through the tip, this may imply a discontinuity which can be attributed to the discontinuities of the Floquet states \eqref{phi0} and \eqref{phi1}.
+In short, the stationary populations exhibit the duality of the Floquet states, such that $p_0-1/2$ turns out anti-symmetric upon point reflection at the cone tip $(0,A_0)$, which is confirmed by the numerical data shown in Fig.~\ref{fig:populationX}(a).
+The same reasoning can be applied to the mean energy with the conclusion that $E_0$ must change from $E_-$ for $\vartheta=0$ to $E_+$ for $\vartheta=\pi$ in agreement with the result of the perturbation theory in Eq.~\eqref{E0}.
+Therefore the population difference $p_0-p_1$ and the mean energy difference $E_1-E_0$ vary in the same way.
+Interestingly, this includes a sign change of $p_0-p_1$ on a manifold with constant quasienergy splitting.
+On a line through the tip, this leads to discontinuity which can be attributed to the discontinuities of the Floquet states \eqref{phi0} and \eqref{phi1} \cite{EngelhardtPRL19}.
 In a continuous basis such as the one formed by the states with definite generalized parity along the $A$-axis, by contrast, the populations are continuous as well.
 This is verified by the dashed lines in Fig.~\ref{fig:populationX}(b).